jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     * a brief heartbeat retrospective when all team members reflect about the past sprint

     Scrum is best suited when the cost of delay is high and deadlines should meet a minimal delay.
 Scrum is often used when the end product is unclear or the requirements have no proper feedback from the clients.
 Here the client is involved in the whole process and determine and focus on certain sprint product backlog items that need to be completed (along with the team).
 Scrum takes its place among flexible methodologies that are appropriate for long-run development with frequent changes to requirements.

-    __Pros:__
-    * Decision making lies in the hands of the team
-    * Business requirement document is considered insignificant
-    * Lightly controlled method empathizing with constant updating

-    __Cons:__
-    * The processing method suffers because of wavering costs
-    * Not suitable for big sized projects
-    * Requires highly expert team, which has no place for novices

     ![scrum](../images/scrum.png)